iSkore/planetStats/notes/notes.md

 		- The sun is a factor as well
 		- During a new moon, the tides are larger because moon and sun pulls
 		- During a full moon, the tides are just as large because the moon and sun pull in both directions (takes away from middle)
-		- **neap** - when the moon and sun are not alligned to create large tides
+		- **neap** - when the moon and sun are not aligned to create large tides
 	- Synchronous rotation - the moon and the sun rotate at the same amount
 	- **Tidal heating** - Tidal forces are important source of heat on many moons
 	- **Roche limit** - this occurs when the tidal forces exceed the internal gravity of an object